 The original iPad, code named K48 and model number iPad1,1, had a 9.7-inch screen at 1024x768 and 132ppi, both for the Wi-Fi only model, and the Wi-Fi + 3G HSPA versions.
 It also packed in 802.11n Wi-Fi, Bluetooth 2.1 + EDR, aGPS, and... absolutely no camera.

-Also like the iPhones of its generation, the original iPhone did not include support for CDMA EVDO rev A data network compatibly.
+Also like the iPhone back then, it did not include support for CDMA EVDO rev A data network compatibly.
 That meant it couldn't work on Verizon and Sprint.
 It also didn't include support for AWS bands, meaning that, while it could work on T-Mobile's 2G EDGE network, it couldn't work on T-Mobile's 3G network.
 Not that it mattered.
 Once more, like the iPhone, Apple teamed up with AT&T. This time they offered 256MB of data for $14.99 a month and $29.99 for unlimited, and it could be enabled on-device, and off-contract.

-Still dubbed iPhone OS back then, and specifically iPhone OS 3.2, it had most of the same built-in apps — not including the weather, stocks, calculator, and compass — but on a grander scale.
+The original iPad ran… iPhoneOS, as it was still called back then.
+Specifically, iPhone OS 3.2, wildcat.
+It had most of the same built-in apps — excluding the weather, stocks, calculator, and compass — but on a grander scale.
 Debuting alongside the original iPad was a new Apple app, iBooks, and a new store, the iBookstore.

 To enable access to the existing library of App Store apps, Apple also gave the iPad the ability to run iPhone apps in letter- and pillar boxed form, either at actual size or in a 2x mode that better filled the screen.
 Apple also gave developers a couple of months of lead time to update their apps for universal compatibility, or to create iPad-specific apps.
 And when the iPad launched, an iPad App Store launched along with it, and with thousands of optimized apps ready to download.